 Figure 6.10.2.2-1 shows the MBS procedure for key generation and traffic protection

-Editor’s Note: In case of combination of PTM and PTP delivery methods, whether same security policy is applied for both MRB and DRB bearers is FFS.
+NOTE 3: Security policies for PTM and PTP needs to be the same.
+RAN may decide to switch between PTM and PTP for a UE, if the security policies for PTM and PTP is not the same (e.g. PTM is protected but PTP is not protected), then security may be breached.

 6.10.2.3 MBS procedure for re-keying

 Figure 6.10.2.3-1 MBS procedure for re-keying